Below is a slideshow showing the procedure I followed to convert a photograph into a printed image.

 - I switched to *Creation Mode.* (the SVG we just made is automatically imported).
 I positioned the image on the cup & exported a JOB file.

 - *CylinDraw Viewer* automatically opens to preview every stroke of the job.
 I look at it, decide its ok then exit the Viewer.

 - (You can also view the job file with google chrome, it looks like this.)

 - The machine prompts me to insert the correct pen color.
 (It will be an engraving so this is irrelevant, but this is necessary if coloring with pens.)

 - All irrelevant buttons disappear and I watch the machine work.

 The example below shows the difference between setting mono mode vs color mode.
-For reference, within the program the left image is the vector preview & the right image is the raw input.
+For reference, within the DePixelizer program the left image is the vector preview & the right image is the raw input.

-Necessary user inputs are straightforward prompts.
+Any necessary user inputs are straightforward prompts.